-To become familiar with the possible incidents described below, we recommend practising within the environment of a licensed training outfit.
-You must adapt your use of the brakes depending on the wing-loading and avoid over-steering.
+To become familiar with the manoeuvres described below, we recommend practising within the environment of a competent training outfit.
+The pilot must adapt their use of the brakes depending on the wing-loading and avoiding over-steering.

-It is important to note that the reaction to an incident can vary from one size of wing to another and even within the same size the behaviour and reactions may be different depending on the wing-loading.
+It is important to note that the type of reaction to a manoeuvre can vary from one size of wing to another and even within the same size the behaviour and reactions may be different depending on the wing-loading.

 In the test report, you will find all the necessary information on how to handle your new wing during each of the tested manoeuvres.
-Having this information is crucial to know how to react during these incidents in real flight, so you can deal with these situations as safely as possible.
+Having this information is crucial to know how to react during these manoeuvres in real flight, so you can deal with these situations as safely as possible.